Best Fishing Spots in Miami by Boat w/ GPS Coordinates

 Miami is one of the best places in the world to go fishing….

-Whether yards away from the luxurious high rises in Dumfoundling Bay, over historical shipwrecks just off the beaches, or near the life-filled mangroves in the most southeastern part of the county, there are tons of species to reel in, and such varied locations to do it in.
+Whether yards away from the luxurious high rises in Dumfoundling Bay, over historical shipwrecks just off the beaches, or near the life-filled mangroves in the most southeastern part of the county, there are tons of species to reel in, and such varied Miami fishing spots to do it in.

-Based on your location in Miami, what you’d like to catch, the time of the year, or the surroundings you’d like to fish in, you have several great options listed below.
-To make things easier, we’ve provided their local map and GPS coordinates so you can plug them into your marine GPS / chartplotter, and be on your way.
+Based on your location in Miami, what you’d like to catch, the time of the year, or the surroundings you’d like to fish in, you have several great locations listed below.
+To make things easier, we’ve provided their local map and GPS coordinates so you can plug them into your chartplotter / MFD and be on your way.

 1. 100 to 300 Yards Off Haulover Inlet